alecritson/Placid-Statamic/Readme.md

 # Placid Beta (Statamic)

-This is a port of my Placid plugin that I built for Craft, it doesn’t have all the same features yet but you can consume any **open** API in your Statamic templates
+~~ This is a port of my Placid plugin that I built for Craft.It doesn’t have all the same features yet but you can consume any **open** API in your Statamic templates~~

+Placid allows you to consume RESTful APIs in your Statamic templates, using Guzzle to handle the requests.

 Placid (Statamic) supports:
  - Caching/Refreshing
  - Template variable pairs
  - Predefined requests
+ - Headers
+ - Access tokens

  #### Updates / Changes
+ - **Version 0.8.0** - Added support for headers to be sent from the config
+ - **Version 0.7.0** - Added support for access tokens in the config
+ - **Version 0.6.0** - Guzzle is now being used instead of cURL
  - **Version 0.5.7** - Fixed issue where cache would take effect even if set to false in config
  - **Version 0.5.5** - Initial release